 Turn sewn piece right side out.

 Combine 1 cup dried lavender blooms with 1/4 cup white rice in a small bowl.
-Mix together.
+The rice helps to absorb moisture to keep the lavender fresh longer.
+It also provides added weight to the sachet.

 Pour mixture in to prepare sachet, filling ⅔ of the way.

 The natural scent of the lavender lasts about three month in these sachets.
+You can “reactive” the smell by gently scrunching and shaking around the sachet.
 You can also add a drop of lavender essential oil into the mixture to heighten the scent, although it won’t necessarily make the scent last longer.

 How do you like to use your scented sachets?